openfaas/openfaas.github.io/_posts/2022-05-27-pro-components-with-faasd.md

 ```

 ## Retrying requests
-It is possible to limit the amount of concurrent request that your function can process.
-This can be usfull when you are running memory intensive tasks and want to prevent overloading the function.
+It is possible to limit the number of concurrent requests that your function can process.
+This can be useful when you are running memory intensive tasks and want to prevent overloading the function.
 Limiting requests can be done by setting `max_inflight` on the function.
 When a function cannot accept any more connections it will return a http status code 429.
-You could handle these types of errors by implementing your own retry machnism which but that would probabily be a tedious process.
-OpenFaaS Pro comes with an upgraded queue-worker that will retry messages a number of times using an exponential back-off arlgorithm.
+You could handle these types of errors by implementing your own retry mechanism which but that would probably be a time consuming and tedious process.
+OpenFaaS Pro offers an upgraded queue-worker that will retry messages a number of times using an exponential back-off algorithm.
 The pro queue-worker will retry messages a set number of times before dropping them.

 The queue-worker can be configured to retry requests for different http status codes.
 That way it is not only useful for retrying 429 codes but can also be used to retry failed requests to downstream APIs.